Also, see the "Trouble Spots" section within the "Confederate Primer Online." Detailed descriptions of forgeries

 Sperati 10-cent rose forgery - dangerous

 Sperati "T-E-N" forgery - dangerous.
-Addressed in more detail in the "Trouble Spots" section on this site under Articles link.
+Addressed in more detail in "Trouble Spots" on this site plus the article in the next link.

 Springfield facsimiles - some of the most commonly seen baddies - often on eBay.
 If you are reading these pages because you know nothing about stamps and want to find out what you have, please flip the stamp over and look at the back.
 Often the word "FACSIMILE" or "REPRODUCTION":is found on the back in various ink colors.